NetrisTV/ws-scrcpy/README.md

 * TinyH264Player may fail to start, try to reload the page.
 * MsePlayer reports too many dropped frames in quality statistics: needs further investigation.
+* On Safari file upload does not show progress (it works in one piece).

 ## Security warning
 Be advised and keep in mind: